Non-Chemical Way to Slay Bed Bugs

 The Might of Wet Steam

 Bed bugs have a TDP of 118-122° F. This leads to the spread of misinformation.
 A temperature of 122° F is often recommended, yet an instant kill requires a higher temperature.
-Bed bug eggs, take an even higher temperature to destroy.
+Bed bug eggs, take an even higher temperature than their adult counterparts to destroy.

 Steam that is 140° F or higher kills bedbugs and eggs instantly.
 Steam is my favorite way to kill bed bugs.
 When combining steam with caulking and spraying, bugs don't stand a chance.